Healthy Homes Assessment Raupunga

 Insulation Raupunga

-A properly insulated home can help control condensation, and decrease the risk of mould and dampness, and also makes much easier to the household to keep warmth.
+A well-insulated property can reduce condensation, and decrease the risk of dampness and mould, and will also make much easier to the home to hold the heat.

 Raupunga Moisture Ingress & Drainage

-Protecting your rental property from water damage isn’t only about what’s inside the building it is also about the outside.
-You must make sure there is somewhere for surface or ground water, and to prevent it from getting inside.
-When it concerns damp and moisture it is often the concerns you don’t notice that can become a big problem, causing the property to suffer and harming your tenant’s well-being.
+Making sure your rental property is protected from water damage isn’t only about what’s inside the building; you have to make sure there is somewhere for rain, surface as well as groundwater to move, and to prevent it from getting into the building.
+When it is about damp and water, it is typically what you don’t see that can cause a lot of trouble and end up causing damage to your investment as well as affecting the tenant’s health.

-Rental properties need to have effective drainage to get rid of the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
-Making sure that the water has a location to go, and also that it doesn’t get sucked into structures is a crucial aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage for the removal of rainwater, storm water and ground water, including an appropriate runoff or outfall.
+Making sure that the water has a proper place to go, and also that it can’t linger underneath the structures is a crucial aspect of keeping your property dry.

-Alongside an irrigation system to stop water ingress, if the rental has an enclosed gap between the floor and ground, a ground moisture barrier must be constructed if it’s reasonably practicable to install it.
+Alongside the drainage system that will prevent the ingress of moisture, if your apartment has an enclosed gap between your floor and ground, a ground moisture barrier should be put in place if it is reasonably practicable to do so.

 moisture ingress and drainage inspection